MikeMcQuaid/NightSkyLine/README.md

 - Produce good printed output
 - 404 manatee

+The header image looks best if it is mirrored (as it repeats) and is black along the bottom edge (as it fades to the menu from black).

 NightSkyLine is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).
 The full license text is available in [LICENSE.txt](https://github.com/mikemcquaid/NightSkyLine/blob/master/LICENSE.txt).